 Turbo SNG Strategy

 When entering a turbo sit and go, you should look at how many chips you start with and what the blind levels are.
-Most of the time the blind levels will be five minutes and you will start with 1,500 chips.
+Most of the time the blind levels will be five minutes and you'll start with 1,500 chips.
 A number of turbo sit and gos will be over quickly and you should keep this in mind as you start to play.
 This style of game isn't a long grind like big tournaments and is very much a short term endeavor.
 In these games it will come down to whether you can win coin flips later on.
-Your goal should always be throughout them to win and get your money in ahead, if you keep that in mind you will have more success when playing.
+Your goal throughout them should be to win and get your money in ahead, if you keep that in mind you'll have more success when playing.

 Early Stage Strategy